The light gray shade after our hearts – Benjamin Moore Gray Owl dominates the neutral paint trend...

 Is Benjamin Moore Gray Owl warm or cool?

 How it reads ultimately comes down to how the lighting and surrounding decor impact the color.
+AKA, sample it to see the actual paint color!

 Where should I use BM Gray Owl?